-This is a real account of how we spent our time in Barcelona.
-It takes some stamina but we managed to see most of the typical must-sees in a very short space of time.
-It is also put in order to show the best routes to take to fit the most in!
+Here you will find a tried and tested, real account of how we've spent our time in Barcelona.
+It should be noted that it takes some stamina but we managed to see most of the typical must-sees in a short space of time.
+Of course, if you have more time, you can tailor the itinerary with more breathers!
+Also, the plan is in order to show the best routes to take to fit the most in!

 12:00 - Arrive!

-Of course, the earlier the better but we also recommend not arriving at the crack of dawn as the lack of sleep will catch up with you halfway through the day.
+Of course, the earlier the better.
+However, we also recommend not arriving at the crack of dawn.
+You don't want the lack of sleep to catch up with you halfway through the day!

-It takes around an hour to get the train from the airport into the city centre, which is how we did it.
-It costs more but only takes around 20mins by taxi.
-We bought a Hola 2 day Barcelona travel card, which allowed us to use as many trains and buses as we wanted.
-If bought online, you can save 10% and only costs approx. 15 euros here.
+Firstly, it takes around an hour to get a train from the airport to the city centre.
+This is the option we went for.
+It should be noted that it only takes 20 minutes by taxi but it will cost more.
+Importantly, we bought a Hola 2-day Barcelona travel card.
+Consequently, this allowed us to use as many trains and buses as we wanted during our visit.
+Also, if bought online here, you can save 10%.
+Therefore, it only costs approx. 15 euros.

-This is one of our favourite and lesser known spots in Barcelona.
+This is one of our favourite and lesser-known spots in Barcelona.
 A funicular train takes you up to the top of the mountain, where a fantastic church can be found.
-There’s something for everyone up above the city, as alongside the church there is a fairground overlooking the whole of Barcelona!
-There are some hair-raising rides on the edge of the cliff but if you prefer to keep your feet firmly on the ground, you can still take in the amazing view from the top.
-Try to spot the spires of the Sagrada Familia!
+There’s something for everyone up above the city, as alongside the church there is also a fairground overlooking the whole of Barcelona!
+There are some hair-raising rides on the edge of the cliff!
+Alternatively, if you prefer to keep your feet firmly on the ground, you can still take in the amazing view from the top.
+Whilst you're there, try to spot the spires of the Sagrada Familia!

 14:30 – 30 mins away is Park Guell.